 - After the sharpening stone is ready, place the blade further on the whetstone.

 - Rotate the knife to cover the entire edge as you pull the blade.
 The knife should be perpendicular to the sharpening stone as you get to the tip.

 - Push the blade by moving it in the opposite direction to get to the exact point you started.

-As you’re sharpening the entire blade at once, this is easier for many and time-efficient, but don’t be afraid to try and test out what works for you the best.
-If you have a large enough water stone at hand, you can keep the knife at the same position as you sharpen it.
+Because you’re sharpening the entire blade at once, this is easier for most.
+It’s also more time-efficient.
+Still, don’t be afraid to try and test out what works for you the best.
+If you have a large enough water stone at hand, you can keep the knife in the same position as you sharpen it.

 Do’s and don’ts of knife sharpening